IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 NoOperatingReserve    No contribution to operating reserve.
 Yes if the unit doesn't contribute to the operating reserve                       Yes/No
 StorageType           Storage type based on storage capacity (hourly, daily, weekly, monthly, etc.)                                           Hourly/Daily/Weekly/Monthly
 OutflowsType          Outflows type based on the demand extracted from the storage (hourly, daily, weekly, monthly, yearly, etc.)             Hourly/Daily/Weekly/Monthly/Yearly
+EnergyType            Energy type based on the max/min energy to be produced by the unit (daily, weekly, 4-weeks, yearly, etc.)               Daily/Weekly/Monthly/Yearly
 MustRun               Must-run unit                                                                                                           Yes/No
 InitialPeriod         Initial period (year) when the unit is installed or can be installed, if candidate                                      Year
 FinalPeriod           Final   period (year) when the unit is installed or can be installed, if candidate                                      Year